UPHSL-CCS-J3A/j3a-aiproject-bri-ish-innit/README.md

 # Movie Recommender System 🎬
 ![CineCompass Logo](https://github.com/UPHSL-CCS-J3A/j3a-aiproject-bri-ish-innit/blob/a49940053b2043a19b05d03cd722b4091dc3830a/CineCompass%20Logo.png)

+- **Content-based Filtering Approach**
+    - CineCompass will use a profiling system that analyzes multiple dimensions beyond just descriptions like genre, dialogue, and movie content.
+- **Anti-bias Measures**
+    - CineCompass will not consider ratings count or revenue.
+We will ensure that our recommendations include indie, foreign, and classic films.
+- **User profiling & preferences**
+    - CineCompass will use preferences set by the user, like genre preferences (likes/dislikes), favorite actors/directors, etc.

 ## Problem Description 🎯
 According to Skaih in 2025, there are now recorded to be at least 698,754 published in the entire world.
 We live in a world full of media being released every single day, with some movies published in different studios or published in indie scenes, with different genres and different languages.
 There's simply too much media that one can consume, and we can get overwhelmed with the amount of choices that we can choose from.